toughpixels/sacred-harp-singers/content/singing/monthlysingings.md

 - *Vancouver BC Canada* - at Grandview Calvary Baptist Church, 1803 E. 1st Ave (at Salisbury and 1st; a block east of Commercial); sing from 7:00 to 9:00 pm; Denson Sacred Harp.
 Contact vansacredharp@gmail.com.
 ## 2nd Sunday:
 - *Seattle* - at Interfaith Community Sanctuary, 1763 NW 62nd St, from 6:30 to 9:00 p.m.
 Denson Sacred Harp.
 Freewill offering collected.
-New Location.
 - *Olympia* - at Traditions Café, corner of 5th and Water St. from 5:00 to 7:00 p.m.
 Denson book.
 No offering.
 - *Corvallis, Oregon* - at the First Alternative Co-Op's south store, 1007 SE 3rd St., Corvallis.
 Singing is in the community meeting room -- a yellow building to the NE of the co-op store, behind the purple moon coffee shack.
 Please park out back or on the street, not in their customer parking lot; from 1:30 to 3:30 pm; Denson Sacred Harp and Northern Harmony.
 ## 3rd Tuesday: